-- 75. Section 14 sets out further provision to assist with the interpretation of the characteristics listed in sections 1(2), 3(3) and 5(3). - 76.
-Section 14(2) provides that a reference to "age" includes a reference to an age falling within a range of ages.
-This means that, for example, an offence might be aggravated by prejudice under section 1 based on malice and ill-will towards "older people" or "adolescents" rather than the victim's specific age.
+- 70. Section 14 sets out further provision relating to the interpretation of the characteristics listed in sections 1(2) and 3(3). - 71.
+Section 14(2) provides that a reference to "age" includes a reference to an age range.
+This means that, for example, an offence might be aggravated by prejudice under section 1 based on malice and ill-will towards "older people" or "adolescents" rather than the victim's specific age. - 72.
+Section 14(3) and (4) provides that "disability" means a physical or mental impairment of any kind, and includes a medical condition which has, has had, or may have a substantial or long-term effect, or is of a progressive nature.

-- 77. Section 14(3) and (4) provides that "disability" means a physical or mental impairment of any kind, and includes a medical condition which has (or may have) a substantial or long-term effect, or is of a progressive nature.
-The meaning is the same as the definition of "disability" in section 1 Offences (Aggravation by Prejudice) (Scotland) Act 2009 (which is repealed as a consequence of this legislation, see section 18 and paragraph 4 of schedule 2). - 78.
-Section 14(5) defines what is meant by a "group defined by reference to religion".
-The meaning is the same as the definition of "religious group" in section 74 of the Criminal Justice (Scotland) Act 2003, which is repealed as a consequence of this legislation (see section 18 and paragraph 3 of schedule 2). - 79.
-Section 14(6) provides that a reference to sexual orientation is a reference to sexual orientation towards persons of the same sex, persons of a different sex or both persons of the same sex and persons of a different sex. - 80.
+- 73. Section 14(5) defines what is meant by a "group defined by reference to religion".
+The meaning is the same as the definition of "religious group" in section 74 of the Criminal Justice (Scotland) Act 2003, which is repealed as a consequence of this legislation (see section 18 and paragraph 3 of schedule 2). - 74.
+Section 14(6) provides that a reference to sexual orientation is a reference to sexual orientation towards persons of the same sex, persons of a different sex or both persons of the same sex and persons of a different sex. - 75.
 Section 14(7) defines what is meant by "transgender identity".
 This definition does not only refer to people with a Gender Recognition Certificate or who have undergone, are undergoing, (or propose to undergo) medical or surgical interventions, but includes people whose gender identities are different from their sex at birth.
-This includes those who identify as male, but were registered as female at birth, those who identify as female but were registered as male at birth, non-binary people and cross-dressing people. - 81.
+This includes those who identify as male, but were registered as female at birth, those who identify as female but were registered as male at birth, non-binary people and cross-dressing people. - 76.
 Section 14(8) defines what is meant by "variations in sex characteristics".
 The existing definition of "transgender identity" in section 2 of the Offences (Aggravation by Prejudice) (Scotland) Act 2009 includes "intersexuality" (section 2 is repealed by section 18 and paragraph 4 of schedule 2).
 It is now recognised that intersex (or a person being born with physical or variations in sex characteristics) is separate to a person's transgender identity.
 The definition of "variations in sex characteristics" includes people that are born with characteristics not typically associated with males or females.
 There is a variety of terminology used with reference to variations of sex characteristics and intersex status.
 This is because some people prefer to use the term "differences in sex development" and some prefer to simply describe their specific variation.